Investing in AI Demand Letters for Your Personal Injury Practice?

 Another problem is unsubstantiated lawyer allegations.
 In Settlement Intelligence’s 20+ years of research on this issue, the message from insurers is clear – if the allegation in the demand letter is not substantiated by the medical records, imaging or an expert report, the claim cannot be entered in the insurance company software or provided any settlement value.

-One of EvenUp’s primary advertising points is the AI generation of future special damages / economic damages for a case.
-The problem is, anyone (including EvenUp) can project any amount of future economic damage loss for their client, but without support from a doctor, voc rehab expert or economist evaluating that client’s specific case, and opining on a specific monetary loss, the adjustor will not enter the information.
+One of Competitor E's primary advertising points is the AI generation of future special damages / economic damages for a case.
+The problem is, anyone can project any amount of future economic damage loss for their client, but without support from a doctor, voc rehab expert or economist evaluating that client’s specific case, and opining on a specific monetary loss, the adjustor will not enter the information.
 If the information cannot be found in the medical records, expert reports or visibly observed by the adjuster, it will not be provided value by the insurer.

 Statistical projections of future diminished earning capacity based on data tables has been available on the internet since the early 2000s (or earlier).
 In theory it is a great idea.
 But, using these future economic damage projections without an expert opinion on your client’s specific case provides no claim value.